 You may need this if authentication for your application takes place against an existing external source such as an LDAP directory.

-Returns a set of permission strings that the user has, through his/her groups.
+Returns a set of permission strings that the user has, through their groups.

 If obj is passed in, only returns the group permissions for this specific object.